 Manchester property stats

-According to, in the last 12 months there have been 6,000 property sales in Manchester and the average priced paid was £199,169
+- In the last 12 months there have been 6,000 property sales in Manchester and the average price paid was £199,169